-These deficits are a result of the application of generally accepted accounting principles to the financial reporting of these funds.
+These deficits are a result of the application of accounting principles generally accepted in the United States of America to the financial reporting of these funds.
 The General Fund is liable for any deficit in these funds and provides operating transfers when cash is required, not when accruals occur.
 Short term advances and bond anticipation note proceeds used to finance the projects are not recognized as "other financing sources," but rather as a fund liability.
 The deficits will be eliminated when the notes are bonded and/or resources are provided for the retirement of the notes.

-The following funds had appropriations in excess of estimated resources at December 31, 2000:
+The following funds had appropriations in excess of estimated resources at December 31, 2001: